It Is Currently Mon-Fri Between 6pm and 8am or the Weekend

 The nearest emergency room is able to provide you with medical treatment and evidence collection 24 hours a day.

 When you go to the emergency room and identify the reason for your visit, you have rights under Illinois law.
 Because it is often confusing to remember and assert your rights during or after a trauma, we recommend going to certain hospitals where an advocate will be sent to help you during your visit.
 Advocates are trained to answer any questions you may have and to offer support.
+Due to COVID-19, only certain hospitals are providing in-person Advocates.
+These hospitals are Rush, Swedish Covenant, Mt.
+Sinai, West Suburban, Saint Mary's, and Stroger.

 If you wish to go to a different hospital or one that is not in Chicago (but still in Illinois), it is important to know your rights.
 The following is a list of many of the rights afforded to sexual assault survivors.
 For a more comprehensive list, please visit this website.